rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

 ## Testing

-It is best to test each part of the process separately.
-Both Mappers and Reducers.
+Testing Hadoop streaming pipelines is harder than testing regular MapReduce pipelines because our tasks are just scripts.
+There are some more structured Python frameworks that help in both development and testing of Hadoop pipelines.

 ## Thoughts

-It was not hard to write the code for both, join and count distinct.
-An ability to quickly test what is happening by just running a mapper or a reducer or both from a command line with a small input data set is convenient.

-I would not use this solution unless using python is a must, as the code is very error prone and is not easy to read.
+Our Python code is very legible and does not require as much boiler plate as regular Java MapReduce.
+That said it does require us to use some bookeeping to make sure the mappers and reducers work correctly.
+The ability to quickly test using the command line is very nice, as is the inclusion of a lot of functionality in the streaming API jar itself.

+To be frank -- I would avoid using python streaming to write MapReduce code for Hadoop.
+If you have to use Python I suggest investigating a python framework like [Luigi](https://github.com/spotify/luigi) or [MRJob](https://github.com/Yelp/mrjob).
+Hadoop streaming is powerful, but without a framework there are lots of easy ways to make mistakes and it's pretty hard to test.

 ## Hadoop Streaming Resources

 Documentation on [Hadoop Streaming][2] by Apache.

-## Further Reading

-More on writing in Python for Hadoop you may find in

-O'REILLY Publishing ‘Hadoop with Python’ Book

-by Donald Miner: [OREILLY][3].
+Check out the O'REILLY ‘Hadoop with Python’ Book by Donald Miner: [OREILLY][3].

 [1]: https://www.python.org
 [2]: https://hadoop.apache.org/docs/r1.2.1/streaming.html